 Apr 23 2011

-	As of the date of posting, the visa-on-arrival program has been suspended so getting a visa before departure is required.
+As of the date of posting, the visa-on-arrival for tourists program has been suspended so getting a visa before departure is required.
 The officially required documents to get a visa are:

 A passport with six months of validity

 Two passport-sized photos

 A completed employment history